2026 Speakers and Presentations

 KS Farm Management Association, Colby

-Using data from northwest Kansas farms, we take a look at profitability and how that factors into negotiating lease terms that are equitable to both the landlord and the tenant.
+Using data from northwest Kansas farms, we take a look at profitability and how it factors into negotiating lease terms that are equitable to both the landlord and the tenant.

 Photo of Dan O'Brien